What Is A C-Section?

 - Infections the mother may pass to the baby during vaginal birth

-- If the baby is found to have an anomaly or disorder
+- The baby suffers from an anomaly or disorder

 - Not enough oxygen is getting to the baby